 Gotham City establishing shot (With alternate news commentary referring to the escape rather than the bank robbery).

-Wayne Tech tour by Bruce Wayne, Conversation with Ngyma, Bat signal in sky, Batman’s gearing up.
+Wayne Tech tour by Bruce Wayne, Conversation with Ngyma, Batsignal in the sky, Batman’s gearing up.

 Two-Face bank robbery, helicopter flight/crash.